 In addition to being a sort-of cowboy, I’ve worked in construction and retail, supervised a rehabilitation program for the Chronic Mentally Ill, cooked hotdogs and fish sticks at a Y Summer Camp and taught as a substitute teacher.
 I’ve provided environments of sound for seminars on various subjects.
 I’ve edited a couple of books for others and the literary magazine, ‘No Straight Roads’ for one year (and that was enough).
-I currently make my living as a chef.

-I’ve been writing seriously for about twelve years.
 My fiction and poetry has been published in The Southeast Review, Contrary, The North Carolina Literary Review, and Flash Fiction Magazine, among others.
 Three of my short stories have been nominated for the Pushcart Prize.
 I’m a winner of the 2012 Lorian Hemingway International Short Story Prize and a finalist in the 2009 Fulton Prize for Short Fiction and the 2010 Ron Rash Award for Short Fiction.

 I’ve received two North Carolina Arts Council grants to attend Creative Capital Professional Development Workshops.
 In 2000, I received a Residency Grant from the N.C.
 Arts Council to the Vermont Studio Center, based on my fiction.